Kuratowski's theorem

 In graph theory, Kuratowski's theorem is a mathematical forbidden graph characterization of planar graphs, named after Kazimierz Kuratowski.
-It states that a finite graph is planar if and only if it does not contain a subgraph that is a subdivision of $K_5$ (the complete graph on five vertices) or of $K_{3,3}$ (a complete bipartite graph on six vertices, three of which connect to each of the other three, also known as the utility graph).
+It states that a finite graph is planar if and only if it does not contain a subgraph that is a subdivision of $K_5$ (the complete graph on five vertices) nor of $K_{3,3}$ (a complete bipartite graph on six vertices, three of which connect to each of the other three, also known as the utility graph).

 Statement

 A planar graph is a graph whose vertices can be represented by points in the Euclidean plane, and whose edges can be represented by simple curves in the same plane connecting the points representing their endpoints, such that no two curves intersect except at a common endpoint.
-Planar graphs are often drawn with straight line segments representing their edges, but by Fáry's theorem this makes no difference to their graph-theoretic characterization.
+Planar graphs are often drawn with straight line segments representing their edges, but by Fáry's theorem allowing curved edges or requiring straight edges makes no difference to their graph-theoretic characterization.

 A subdivision of a graph is a graph formed by subdividing its edges into paths of one or more edges.
 Kuratowski's theorem states that a finite graph $G$ is planar if it is not possible to subdivide the edges of $K_5$ or $K_{3,3}$, and then possibly add additional edges and vertices, to form a graph isomorphic to $G$.
 Equivalently, a finite graph is planar if and only if it does not contain a subgraph that is homeomorphic to $K_5$ or $K_{3,3}$.